nikgrbn/NLP-hebrew-text-summarizer/README.md

 # Hebrew Text Summarizer

 ## About
 **Hebrew Text Summarizer** is a powerful tool to get fast summarization of Hebrew text documents.
-It is a Python NLP project, based on Machine Learning.
+It is a Python NLP project, based on Machine Learning LSA algorithm.

 ## Concept
 **1.** Recieve raw, unsummorized text.